 Love it?
 Make Your Own Circular Gate Brochure

-So, now that you’ve seen 6 creative ways to use this fold, would you like to try designing one for yourself?
+So, now that you’ve seen 6 creative ways to use this fold, would you like to try designing a folded mailer for your own print marketing project?
 Good!
 Design and print your own Circular Gate here—you can download the template for free and get instant pricing, too.